aws/karpenter-provider-aws/website/content/en/v0.32/concepts/nodeclasses.md

 ## spec.amiSelectorTerms

 AMISelectorTerms are used to configure custom AMIs for Karpenter to use, where the AMIs are discovered through ids, owners, name, and [tags](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html).
 This field is optional, and Karpenter will use the latest EKS-optimized AMIs for the AMIFamily if no amiSelectorTerms are specified.
 To select an AMI by name, use the `name` field in the selector term.
 To select an AMI by id, use the `id` field in the selector term.
 To ensure that AMIs are owned by the expected owner, use the `owner` field - you can use a combination of account aliases (e.g. `self` `amazon`, `your-aws-account-name`) and account IDs.

-If this is not set, it defaults to `self,amazon`.
+If owner is not set for `name`, it defaults to `self,amazon`, preventing Karpenter from inadvertently selecting an AMI that is owned by a different account.
+Tags don't require an owner as tags can only be discovered by the user who created them.

 {{% alert title="Tip" color="secondary" %}}
 AMIs may be specified by any AWS tag, including `Name`.
 Selecting by tag or by name using wildcards (`*`) is supported.